Shot (pellet): Manufacture

-Producing lead shot from a shot tower was pioneered in the late 18th century by William Watts of Bristol who adapted his house on Redcliffe Hill by adding a three-storey tower and digging a shaft under the house through the caves underneath to achieve the required drop.
+Producing lead shot using a shot tower was pioneered in the late 18th century by William Watts of Bristol, who adapted his house on Redcliffe Hill by adding a three-storey tower and digging a shaft under the house through the caves underneath to achieve a sufficient drop height.
 The process was patented in 1782.
 The process was later brought above ground through the building of shot towers.

 Molten lead would be dropped from the top of the tower.
 Like most liquids, surface tension makes drops of molten lead become near-spherical as they fall.
 When the tower is high enough, the lead droplets will solidify during the fall and thus retain their spherical form.
 Water is usually placed at the bottom of the tower, cooling the lead immediately upon landing.

 Roundness of manufactured shot produced from the shot tower process is graded by forcing the newly produced shot to roll accurately down inclined planes.
 Unround shot will naturally roll to the side, for collection.
 The unround shot was either re-processed in another attempt to make round shot using the shot tower again, or used for applications which did not require round shot (e.g., split shot for fishing).

-The hardness of lead shot is controlled through adding variable amounts of tin, antimony and arsenic, forming alloys.
-This also affects its melting point.
-Hardness is also controlled by the rate of cooling that is used in manufacturing lead shot.
+Various hardnesses of the shot can be obtained by using lead alloys containing carefully controlled amounts of tin, antimony, and arsenic.
+Different alloys also have different melting points.
+Hardness is also controlled by the rate of cooling.

 The Bliemeister method, named after inventor Louis W. Bliemeister of Los Angeles, California, (dated April 11, 1961) is a process for making lead shot in small sizes from about #7 to about #9.
-In this process, molten lead is dripped from small orifices and dropped approximately 1 in into a hot liquid, where it is then rolled along an incline and then dropped another 3 ft.
-The temperature of the liquid controls the cooling rate of the lead, while the surface tension of the liquid and the inclined surface(s) work together to bring the small droplets of lead into highly regular balls of lead in spherical form.
-The size of the lead shot that is produced is determined by the diameter of the orifice used to drip the lead, ranging from approximately 0.018 in for #9 lead shot to about 0.025 in for #6 or #7.0 shot, while also depending on the specific lead alloy that is used.
+In this process, molten lead is dripped from small orifices and falls approximately 1 in into a hot liquid, where it then rolls along an incline and then drops another 3 ft.
+The temperature of the liquid controls the cooling rate of the lead, while the surface tension of the liquid and the inclined surface(s) work together to bring the small droplets of lead into a highly regular spherical shape.
+The size of the lead shot that is produced is determined by the amount of lead in each original drip.
+The diameter of the orifice used to drip the lead has an effect, ranging from approximately 0.018 in for #9 lead shot to about 0.025 in for #6 or #7 shot, as does the specific lead alloy that is used.